isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 Your account will be locked after 6 consecutive attempts to log in with an incorrect password.
 Please call the SLS Helpdesk at 6702 6513 to unlock your account.
 You will need to answer the security questions to verify that you are the legitimate account holder.

-**Operating Hours**
+<b>Operating Hours</b>

 Mondays to Fridays: 9:00 am - 9:00 pm

-Saturdays: 9:00 am - 3:00 pm&nbsp;
+Saturdays: 9:00 am - 3:00 pm

-**Q2: I used the “Password Reset Link Method” but I cannot find my password reset email.
-What can I do?**
+<b>Q2: I used the “Password Reset Link Method” but I cannot find my password reset email.
+What can I do?</b>

 If you cannot see the email in your inbox, it may be in the spam or junk email folder.
 The URL in the email will expire within 10 minutes.
 If the URL has expired, go to the login page and select "Forgot Password" to try again.

-**Q3: What are the Operating System and Browser Requirements for SLS?**
+	<b>Q3: What are the Operating System and Browser Requirements for SLS?</b>

 The following are the recommended operating systems: